-The Occupational Safety and Health Administration (OSHA) will be seeking physicians to participate in its Occupational Medicine Elective during the period of July 1st 2014 - June 30th 2015.
-Applications for the elective will be accepted from January 1st 2014 - April 26th 2015.
+The Occupational Safety and Health Administration (OSHA) will be seeking physicians to participate in its Occupational Medicine Elective during the period of July 6th 2015 to June 30th 2016.
+Applications for the elective will be accepted from March 19th to April 15th 2015.
 If all of the elective blocks have not been filled at the end of the recruitment period, they will be awarded on a first-come, first-served basis.

 Residents training in toxicology, occupational, preventive, or aerospace medicine are eligible to apply.